rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 npm install recompose --save
 {{< /highlight >}}

-Second, import the `withState` higher-order component in the *src/Issue/IssueList/index.js* file and use it to wrap your exported Issues component whereas the first argument is the property name in the local state, the second argument is the handler to change the property in the local state and the third argument is the initial state for that property.
+Second, import the `withState` higher-order component in the *src/Issue/IssueList/index.js* file and use it to wrap your exported Issues component, where the first argument is the property name in the local state, the second argument is the handler to change the property in the local state, and the third argument is the initial state for that property.

 {{< highlight javascript "hl_lines=4 8 9 10 11 12" >}}
 import React from 'react';